-The probability-weighted average of best estimate future cash flows, discounted using risk-free term structure of interest rates (adjusted for a MA where appropriate).
+The probability-weighted average of best estimate future cash flows, discounted using the EBS Scenario Based Approach.

 BMA

 The Bermuda Monetary Authority was established by statute in 1969.
 It supervises, regulates and inspects financial institutions operating in the jurisdiction.
 It also issues Bermuda's national currency, manages exchange control transactions, assists other authorities with the detection and prevention of financial crime, and advises Government on banking and other financial and monetary matters.